Image 5 of 31

 dimensions (inch): h6,5 x w4,33 x d2,17 in

-material: aluminium
+material: solid aluminium

 For actual availability of specific numbers, please contact us.
 Price per piece.